repeaterjs/repeater/docs/05_error_handling.md

 })();
 ```

-When an error occurs in the executor, the repeater is stopped.
+When an error occurs in the executor, the repeater is stopped and the final iteration rejects with the error.
 Because errors thrown by the executor are usually indicative of programmer error, they take precedence over all other errors passed to the repeater.

 ### 4. Calling the `throw` method

 The async iterator interface defines an optional `throw` method which allows consumers to throw errors into the iterator.
-With async generators, the `throw` method resumes the generator, throwing the error at the point of the `yield` operator.
+With async generators, the `throw` method resumes the generator and throws the error at the point of the suspended `yield` operator.
 Generators can recover from these errors by wrapping `yield` operations in a `try` block.

 Repeaters simulate this behavior by causing the promise returned from the previous `push` call to reject.